smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### Deprecate existing params

 With the above change, it will be possible to deprecate existing parameters in `RegisterAppInterfaceResponse`.
-Regarding `SetDisplayLayout`, it makes sense to refactor the RPC to be called `SetScreenLayout` instead by deprecating the old RPC and creating a new RPC.
+Regarding `SetDisplayLayout`, it makes sense to deprecate this RPC and include `layout` parameter in `Show` RPC.
 Deprecation is valid as they all are replaced in favor of display capability over system capability.

 ```xml
 <function name="RegisterAppInterface" functionID="RegisterAppInterfaceID" messagetype="response" since="1.0">